Toby Orenstein: Career

 She was inducted into the Howard County Women's Hall of Fame in 2002.
 In 2003, she won the Helen Hayes Award for Outstanding Direction of a Musical for her production of Jekyll and Hyde and was named one of Maryland's Top 100 Women by The Daily Record.
 She received the Outstanding Service to Educational Theatre award from the Maryland Theatre Association in 2005.
 On March 10, 2006, she opened a second branch of Toby's Dinner Theatre in Baltimore.
 She was named a Marylander of Distinction by Maryland Life Magazine in 2007 and was inducted into the Maryland Women's Hall of Fame in 2008.

 Alongside her work with the theater, Orenstein has remained active in community service, having served as chair and director for the Howard County Arts Gala for multiple years and directed plays for the United Service Organizations (USO) and military troops overseas.
 In 1992, she created the Labels Project, an educational program designed to teach young people how to combat prejudice.
 She also established the Ben Carson Project, which provides transportation for inner-city children to see a play about the life of Ben Carson.
-In 2009, she launched an outreach program in collaboration with Loyola Clinical Centers that uses theater to assist children with special needs, including autism and Down syndrome.
+In 2009, she launched an outreach program in collaboration with Loyola Clinical Centers that uses theater to assist children with disabilities, including autism and Down syndrome.
 In 2012, she received the Sue Hess Maryland Arts Advocate of the Year Award from Maryland Citizens for the Arts.

 Personal life

 Toby Press met her husband, Hal Orenstein, while they were both involved with their youth group at Temple Young Israel in the Bronx.
 They married in 1959, and the couple relocated to the Washington, D.C. area after Hal, an economist, accepted a job there.
 They have two children, a son, Jeff, born in 1961, and a daughter, Mindy, born in 1963.

 In 1962, after her mother died from lupus, Orenstein took in her 15-year-old sister.
-Her interest in creating programs for children with special needs is informed by her family experiences, as she has one grandchild with Asperger syndrome and another with dyslexia.
+Her interest in creating programs for children with disabilities is informed by her family experiences, as she has one grandchild with Asperger syndrome (now under the umbrella of autism spectrum disorder) and another with dyslexia.
 She has incorporated her love of theater into family traditions, including adding choreography to songs during her family's Passover Seder.
 Orenstein has stated that she considers her work in theater to be her hobby as well as her career.